-I woke up at 3am with my heart pounding, a feeling that I can only describe as terror flooded over me.
-But I wasn’t fearing anything.
-I wasn’t under stress.
-I wasn’t going through any problems or life changing events.
-It was just a sense of panic…over nothing.
+I was just a sense of panic…over nothing.
 My heart raced like I had just run a mile and yet I had been sound asleep.
-This was the third time this week this had happened, and the only time in my life.
-I had a panic attack.
+This was the third time this week this had happened, and only the second time in my life.

 I have suffered with anxiety for several years.
-I am sure it has been longer but it has really reared its head just in the last several.
-I had gone through most of my previous marriage with so much worry, so much stress, so much fear on a seemingly daily basis that now my body didn’t know how to exist without it.
-It started to LOOK for something to worry about and would produce those feelings even when it found… Click To Tweet
+I am sure it has been longer but it has reared its head just in the last several.
+I had gone through a time in my previous marriage where I went through so much worry, so much stress, so much fear on a seemingly daily basis that now my body didn’t know how to exist without it.
+It started to LOOK for something to worry about and would produce those feelings even when it found nothing.
+I was at peace in my life but my body hadn’t yet caught up.

 Now here I was, just after starting my blog, having panic attacks in the middle of the night out of nowhere.